annajenul/Block_Importance_Quantification/README.md

 # Feature-Block Importance Quantification
-This repository contains information about the experiments of the paper **add**.
+This repository contains information about the experiments of the paper *Ranking Feature-Block Importance in Artificial Multiblock Neural Networks* [[1]](#1).
 Folder description:

 ### Repository structure